 Be aware if you apply for both EIS and SEIS, of the capital raised under SEIS, production must spend at least 70% before any money is raised under the EIS scheme.
 Once the company is ‘Advanced Assured’ by HMRC, the company is more attractive to High Net Worth or Sophisticated Investors.
 They could receive tax breaks on shares, which must remain with the company for a minimum of 3 years for shares to qualify.

 UK FILM TAX REBATE

-For all British qualifying films of any budget level; the film company can claim a payable cash rebate of up to 25% on UK qualifying expenditure.
-The Tax Relief is capped at 80% of the core expenditure i.e. even if you have 100% UK qualifying expenditure, the tax relief is only payable on up to 80%.
-There is no limit on the budget of the film, or the amount of relief payable within the 80% cap.
+For all British qualifying films of any budget level, the film company can claim a payable cash rebate of up to 25% on UK qualifying expenditure.
+The Tax Relief is capped at 80% of the core expenditure, i.e. even if you have 100% of the UK qualifying expenditure, the tax relief is only payable on up to 80%.
+There is no limit on the film’s budget or the amount of relief payable within the 80% cap.
 The film must be intended for theatrical release.
 Go to the British Film Commission website page for more guidance.